DannyGsGit/ScikitFlask_PoT/Docs/1_Environment Setup.md

 * We now have a virtual environment containing the package dependencies for this project, in isolation from the system-level Python installation.
 We can view the environment packages using a pip freeze command: </br>
 `$ pip freeze`

+> Note: Some IDEs, like Yhat Rodeo, need to be installed from within an environment to work inside.
+Pay careful attention to which environment your IDE is working against when coding!

 ### 2.4 Adding project assets

 We will want to add our project files as a subdirectory of our environment.
 The purpose of this heirarchy is to limit the scope of our source control scheme to only include code we've generated- the environment we just created, with no custom code yet, is already 450MB in size.